 Q: Why did the District Board vote to expand the El Camino Hospital Board?

-A: In 2012, the El Camino Healthcare District (District) Board of Directors expanded the El Camino Hospital Board of Directors to include three subject matter experts.
+A: In 2012, the El Camino Healthcare District (District) Board of Directors expanded the El Camino Hospital Board of Directors to include three subject matter experts, and in 2017 voted to add two more.
 As the healthcare environment continues to change, and in order to maintain the quality of complex medical services, it has become increasingly important to expand strategically beyond District boundaries to engage the broader Silicon Valley population.

 An expansion of the education, skills and relevant experience of the Hospital Board aims to provide for the organization’s long-term sustainability, strengthen the competency composition and relevant experience of the Hospital Board, attract and retain top talent in the Hospital executive team and deliver on the organization’s mission and vision to advance the health and well-being of our community.

-Q: How does changing the structure change the Hospital Board competencies?
+Q: How did changing the structure change the Hospital Board competencies?

-A: Changing the current model to one that allows the appointment of additional subject matter experts strengthens the competency of the Hospital Board by broadening the knowledge base and helps to ensure El Camino Hospital continues to be at the forefront of medicine and technology.
+A: The current model allows the appointment of additional subject matter experts, strengthening the competency of the Hospital Board by broadening the knowledge base and helping to ensure El Camino Hospital continues to be at the forefront of medicine and technology.

 Q: El Camino Hospital seems to do well financially.
 Why is there a concern for long-term sustainability?